-Personally, I’d rather we had cleaners than telemarketers calling me to sell bank loans.
+Personally, I’d rather we had more cleaners than telemarketers calling me to sell bank loans.
 I could live without one, but a lack of the other is a significant drop in my quality of life!

 Insistence on formal distinction to elevate oneself socially is not unusual.
 At varying levels you note it in cultures as far apart as Germany and the Philippines.
 But it is something we frequently remark upon specifically for India in the workplace, from reviewing CVs and managing colleagues in hubs newly opened there.
-It’s taken to a whole new level.
+In India, it’s taken to a whole new level.

 Every degree and every title, every certificate and every award, is mentioned.
 And woe betide the lesser credentialed person who tries to correct the PhD!
 Although perhaps an exaggeration, the first plot twist of the movie 3 Idiots only makes sense in such an environment.

 I remember once telling my expat American consultant point blank, perhaps he’d get more teamwork in India if he had purposely hired the slightly-less-credentialed candidates.

 But, arriving in Varanasi, I understood why.
 The need for distinction, for some mark of elevation.
-To some extent it is so across Asia, but perhaps especially across any nation whose populous masses are gripped in poverty, yet had a relic of once-greatness to live up to.
+To some extent it is so across populous Asia, but perhaps even more so across any nation whose masses are gripped in poverty, yet had a relic of once-greatness to live up to.